 Arrival in Alkmaar

-Alkmaar is world famous for the traditional Friday morning cheese market put on for tourists from the beginning of April through to the beginning of September.
+Alkmaar is known worldwide for its traditional cheese market, which is still held as a tourist attraction on Friday mornings from early April to early September.
 On today’s scenic coast-to-coast bike ride you will stop off at the picturesque village of Schermerhorn on the border of Schermer and Beemster polders.
 Schermerhorn was an island of whalers until, in the 17th century, private investors from Amsterdam decided to transform the lakes surrounding the village into polders and then sell off the new land.
 The polders were drained by windmills that scooped the water up out of the polder into a discharge canal.
 Just outside the village stand some of the windmills that did this job – and what a pretty picture they make!
 Opt to visit Schermer Museum Windmill and experience the workings and rhythmic creaking of the moving parts.
 “The Beemster Polder, dating from the early 17th century, is an exceptional example of reclaimed land in the Netherlands.
 It has preserved intact its well-ordered landscape of fields, roads, canals, dykes and settlements, laid out in accordance with classical and Renaissance planning principles” is how the entry on the World Heritage List reads.
 On the shore of Lake IJsselmeer, you will see the Dutch Golden Age reflected in the historical buildings of the beautiful town of Hoorn.

 Today’s highlight is the lovely town of Enkhuizen.
 Like Hoorn, it has a history in whaling, shipbuilding, fishery and of course shipping, both having had East India Company headquarters.
 Excellent Zuiderzee Museum explains all about the heyday of the harbour towns of former Zuiderzee.
 In the 17th century, ships from these towns sailed the seven seas trading in spices and bulbs.
 Furthermore you can enjoy a collection of adorable architecture in a re-created Zuiderzee village of old.
 Continue up the coast of IJsselmeer, atop the old sea dike, enjoying views of farmland, orchards and cute old farmhouses.